nxtleveltech1/MantisNXT/database/replication/REPLICATION_GUIDE.md

 To reverse replication direction:

-1. Stop writes to Postgres OLD
+1. Stop writes to the promoted Neon replica
-2. Create publication on Postgres OLD
+2. Create publication on the replica
-3. Create subscription on Neon
+3. Create subscription on the restored Neon primary
 4. Wait for sync to complete
-5. Switch application back to Neon
+5. Switch application back to the primary Neon endpoint
-6. Drop reverse replication
+6. Drop reverse replication once stable

 **Note**: This is complex and should be tested in non-production first.